wu-yun/OS_FrontendMaster-dl/README.md

 Please open an new issue if you have problem to use this tool.

-Note: This cli tool does NOT support Window OS yet.
+Note: This cli tool does NOT support Window OS yet [#6](https://github.com/li-xinyang/OS_FrontendMaster-dl/issues/6).

 ### Usage